PacktPublishing/Modern-Computer-Architecture-and-Organization/Chapter  6 - Specialized Computing Domains/Answers to Exercises/Ex__1_rms_scheduling.md

 Thread 3 | 120 | 1000

 # Answer
-First, evalute the left side of the RMS formula using the data from the table:
+First, evaluate the left side of the RMS formula using the data from the table:

 ![RMS left side](src/Ex__1_rms_scheduling2.png)